David Healey of the RPS’s Analogue Group reminds us of the benefits of film photography and why we might consider looking to the past for inspiration

 Countless young photographers know only digital, and in the entertainment age they are encouraged to consume rather than create.
 What’s more, many older photographers own film cameras with far bigger ‘sensor’ formats than their DSLRs, but they sit in cupboards unused.
 So what are these photographers missing, and what are the reasons to try, or retry, film?

-1. Film choice
+1. Film choice is expanding

 The range of available film is expanding.
 Kodak Alaris is shortly to reintroduce Ektachrome slide film, and nothing beats a slide show in a darkened room for visual impact.
 Ferrania’s new plant is reproducing a classic 1950s black & white emulsion called P30.
 You may be surprised how much film is still being made and used across the world.
 Sales are increasing each year, according to both Ilford and Kodak.

-2. Limited frames
+2. Limited frames teach you to plan

 We often frame, edit and shoot more thoughtfully with film.
 A limited number of frames, as well as a fixed ISO speed, teach us discipline and planning.
 Having shot Colonel Gaddafi’s portrait, photographer Platon commented, ‘I think I got one roll of film – that’s all I had of him.
 I remember getting halfway and I still didn’t have it, and I was aware I had six frames left.
 So you don’t waste one.’
 With reversal film, exposure and composition have to be right before you release the shutter.